sybrew/the-seo-framework/readme.txt

 		* "Determines how specific the modification timestamp is."
 			* Now is: "This setting determines how specific the timestamp is."
 			* Clarity: It points to what's below.
-			* Global: The setting isn't only for modifications anymore.
+			* Global: The setting isn't only for sitemap's `lastmod` output anymore.
 		* "Determines which side the added title text will go on."
 			* Now is: "This setting determines which side the added title text will go on."
 			* Clarity: It points to what's below.